gvwilson/sdxpy/src/binary/index.md

 We then unpack the header,
 whose format we know,
 to determine how many characters are in the string.
-Once we've got that we use the trick shown earlier to construct the right format on the fly and then unpack the string and return it.
+Once we've got that,
+we use the trick shown earlier to construct the right format on the fly and then unpack the string and return it.